slowernews/hamster-system/README.md

 - simple solution: use your favorite text editor and cloud, a paper notebook and almost no syntax.
 Minimum overhead.
 - practical solution: mix the *good parts* of [many workflow management approaches](#hamster-system).
-- future data exchange and serialization: [YAML](https://www.json2yaml.com/convert-yaml-to-json) notation saved as TXT files.
+- simple solution: markdown (adaptable to [YAML](https://www.json2yaml.com/convert-yaml-to-json) for future data exchange and serialization).

 *hamster budget: organize your money*